Chinese tea culture: Song dynasty (960–1279)

 Song dynasty tea preparation, painted by Liu Songnian.

 The tea culture flourished during the Song dynasty, where it was consumed by the elite during social gatherings where Chinese arts and poetry were appreciated and discussed.
 Detailed standards also emerged for judging the color, aroma, and taste of tea.
 Tea art, the tea gatherings, and tea houses continued to increase in popularity.
 Knowledge of proper tea making was considered a gentlemanly pursuit, along with other skills like calligraphy, painting, and poetry.

 China's monopoly on tea allowed them to use it as a powerful economic and diplomatic tool.
-The Song established "Tea and Horse Offices" (chamasi 茶马司) to oversee the trading of tea for horses along the Tea Horse Road with Tibet.
+The Song established "Tea and Horse Offices" to oversee the trading of tea for horses along the Tea Horse Road with Tibet.
 They required large numbers of warhorses to fight battles with invading northern nomadic Liao, Jin, and Xixia.
 When disputes arose, the dynastic government would threaten to cut off the tea trade and close off the 'Tea and Horse offices'.
 The traditional tea culture with the elite and scholars became more complex and tea culture continued to spread to the masses.
 Regional variations of tea culture formed throughout China.
 Different types of teahouses also emerged, including teahouses for music, for socializing and conversation, and for prostitution (which were called hua chafang, flower tea houses).'

 Tea cultivation moved from wild tea plants to established farming across numerous provinces, leading to tea being traded worldwide.
 'Tribute tea' was the gifting of high-quality tea to the emperor to honor him.
 The Song tea economy developed into a large monopolistic government bureaucracy that collected tea taxes, fixed tea prices, sold vouchers which allowed merchants to sell tea, managed tea cultivation on rural farms, and transported tribute tea to the royal court.'

-The most expensive and finest tea in the Song was la cha ("wax tea"), which was made from the highest grade leaves which were washed, steamed, pressed, ground up, and roasted in moulds to make tea cakes or bricks.
+The most expensive and finest tea in the Song was ("wax tea"), which was made from the highest grade leaves which were washed, steamed, pressed, ground up, and roasted in moulds to make tea cakes or bricks.
 The cakes were often covered with different kinds of precious oils, spices and were sealed with aromatic oinments, like Borneo camphor, to create all sorts of highly fragrant teas which went by names like "Dragon Brain Fragrant Tea".
 There were also many different types of popular teawares during the Song, including those made in the Five Great Kilns.
 Northern Celadon and southern Longquan celadon were the most popular types of celadon wares.
 Cizhou ware remained important, and other new types of white porcelain also became popular for teaware, like Ding ware and Qingbai ware.